 What guild members did not say — it would be superfluous to note — is that by separating the digital and print newsrooms, Advance has created an inefficient operation for producing and editing news.

 The print Plain Dealer staff, now working under one roof at the production facility on Tiedeman Road, is union, organized as the Plain Dealer News Guild (News Guild Local 1).
-The digital Cleveland.com staff, led by Chris Quinn and currently working out of 1801 Superior Avenue, is non-union.
-Reporters' from both newsrooms write stories that appear in print and online, yet staffers rarely communicate with each other and work is often duplicated.
-Most in the public refer to the entire operation as "the Plain Dealer," though Cleveland.com has fortified its own brand as a cesspool for bigots in the comments section.
+The digital cleveland.com staff, led by Chris Quinn and currently working out of 1801 Superior Avenue, is non-union.
+Reporters from both newsrooms write stories that appear in print and online, yet staffers rarely communicate with each other and work is often duplicated.
+Most in the public refer to the entire operation as "the Plain Dealer," though the Cleveland.com comments section has cultivated a heinous brand all its own.

 If the current negotiations were truly about cost-cutting, about 'creating efficiency,' gutting local page designers and editors from the print shop would not be the lowest-hanging fruit.
 Nor would doing so be a sensible business decision.
 As local Guild members have noted, remote headline writers and designers, who aren't plugged into the community, produce a more generic, lower-quality product.